 Traditional sweet potato casserole with a brown sugar and pecan topping is my all-time-favorite Thanksgiving side dish!
 It’s easy to make the day of or can be prepared in advance.

 I love learning what everyone’s favorite Thanksgiving foods are.
 What do you look forward to the most?
 Is it the big beautiful turkey? (leftover turkey sandwiches are the best!)
 Is it the mashed potatoes and gravy?
 (Oh yea!)
 Or, the cranberry sauce?
 (I can’t have turkey without it!)

 For me, it’s a no brainer…it’s the post dinner PIE!!

 But, if we’re talking Thanksgiving dinner, specifically, then this sweet potato casserole is my absolute number ONE!
 (Stuffing comes in close second.)
 This dish probably belongs over at the dessert table, but I’m completely thrilled with the fact that it’s viewed as a perfectly acceptable side dish.

 The smooth and creamy sweet potato filling, combined with the sweet and crunchy topping, is almost like eating the best dessert of your life.

 This is the perfect Thanksgiving side dish to make a day or two ahead of time, to save time and stress the day of.
-See my note below the recipe for making it in advance.
-(And here are some other great make-ahead Thanksgiving side dishes).
+Here are some other great make-ahead Thanksgiving side dishes).